by Marco Corvaglia

 Instead, the most qualified researchers do not resort to sensationalism and know that the possible healings, in themselves, cannot prove anything.

-If a sick person believes he has been healed at Lourdes, he presents a declaration to the Medical Bureau, which previously examines the case.
+If a sick person believes he has been healed at Lourdes, he presents a declaration to the Medical Office, which previously examines the case.
+To be a member of the Medical Office, it is sufficient to have a degree in medicine.

-Then the documentation is analysed by the Lourdes International Medical Committee, made up of some twenty members appointed by the Bishop of Tarbes and Lourdes:
+Then the documentation is analysed by the Lourdes International Medical Committee, made up of some twenty members appointed by the Bishop of Tarbes and Lourdes.
+Prof. Kenesi observes:

 Membership in the Christian religion is not mandatory.
 But, in fact, members of the Committee at present are all practicing Catholics.